N9nGe/Global-Shortest-Airline-Path-between-Any-Two-City/development.md

 2. Storage of data.
 Since our airports and airlines data are in csv and .dat format, we need to transform them into String and Vector to process.
 Inspired by how we store cells in mp_mazes, we have two plans to implement the transformation:
    - The first method is using several 1-dimension vectors to store different string variables, for example, std::vector airportName, std::vector city, std::vector latitude.
 In this case, the pro is we can have a clear category of every type of variable.
 The con is if there is one missing element in a vector, the following element will not be in correspondence with the order of airports or airlines.
    - The second method is using a 2-dimension vector in the form of std::vector<std::vector<<std::string>>>.
 We will first store each element of an airport or airline into a 1-dimension vector, such as storing “London”, “43.035599” into std::vector londonAirport, and then push back every 1-dimension vector to the 2-dimension vector as a collection of all airports or airlines.
 In this case, we can make sure the order of each airport or airline is correct, and this is our final implementation.

+## **Week 4 (form 2021/11/22 to 2021/11/28)**

+**Goals:** Keeping implementation functions that reading and deal with the data form the dataset

+**Description:**

+1. Dealing with the data of airport.dat.
+   - The first function is using std::map<std::string, std::vector<std::string>> to build up a dictionary so that we can get what we need faster.
+The keys of the map are airport_ids and the values is a 1D vectors which include airport_name, latitude and longitude in this order.
+   - The second function is using std::map<std::string, std::string> to buuld up a dictionary so that we can get what we need faster.
+The key are IATAs and ICAOs and the values are the airport_ids because we need one of IATAs and ICAOs to search back airport_id.
+If we have two, it is better.